ds300/derivablejs/README.md

 Other advantages which may not each apply to every project mentioned above include:

-- It is a standalone library (jumping on the 'unix philosophy' bandwagon), not tied to a UI framework.
+- It is a standalone library that does one thing well (jumping on the 'unix philosophy' bandwagon).
 - It encourages a cleaner separation of concerns. e.g. decoupling pure derivation from side-effecting change listeners.
 - It has good taste, e.g. prohibiting cyclical updates (state changes causing state changes), dealing gracefully with 'dead' derivation branches, etc.